 - Project managers

-- Application developers looking to integrate flexible database solutions into their applications
+- Application developers looking to integrate a flexible database solution into their applications

 Format of the Course

-- A combination of lectures, discussions, exercises, and extensive hands-on practice
+- A mix of lectures, discussions, exercises, and extensive hands-on practice

 Note